 On farm washing machine and clothes dryer

 The ﬂock health status will be severely

 damaged in the event of infestations of rats or mice.

-It is very important to exclude They carry diseases.
+It is very important to exclude other birds

 from entering hen houses.
-Bird-proof houses can be constructed using special Key element to avoiding birds inside of the farm..
+Bird-proof houses can be constructed using special netting.

 Bird’s faeces are also very infectious